ErpNetDocs/winclient/step-by-step/purchase-order.md

 ![Purchase Order](pictures/Supplier.png)

-- <b>Store</b> - this is the store in which the goods will be credited.
+- <b>Store Name</b> - this is the store in which the goods will be credited.

+If the field is left blank, a store can be found for each item in the **Purchase Order Lines** panel.

 ![Purchase Order](pictures/Store.png)